 John M. Townsend is a litigation partner in the Washington, D.C., office of Hughes Hubbard & Reed and chairs the firm's Arbitration and Alternative Dispute Resolution (ADR) practice group.
 His practice focuses on complex disputes, particularly international disputes, both in court and before arbitral tribunals.
 John's arbitration practice includes representing parties in international and domestic commercial arbitration, investment treaty disputes, and acting as an arbitrator.

-John served as chairman of the board of directors of the American Arbitration Association (AAA) from 2007 to 2010 and as Chairman of the executive committee of the AAA from 2004 to 2007 and currently chairs the AAA's Law Committee.
-He is a member and a vice president of the London Court of International Arbitration (LCIA).
-John was the first chairman of the Mediation Committee of the International Bar Association (IBA).
+John served as Chair of the Board of Directors of the American Arbitration Association (AAA) from 2007 to 2010 and as chair of the Executive Committee of the AAA from 2004 to 2007 and currently chairs the AAA's Law Committee.
+He is a member and a vice president of the Court of Arbitration of the LCIA.
+John was the first chair of the Mediation Committee of the International Bar Association (IBA).
 In February 2008, he was appointed by President George W. Bush as one of the American members of the Panel of Arbitrators of the International Centre for the Settlement of Investment Disputes (ICSID), on which he served until 2016.
 Chambers and Partners has consistently ranked John among the top international arbitration lawyers in the United States and has described him as "just a master," who "understands international ADR better than any other in the market."
 He served as lead counsel to Canada in Canada’s entirely successful defense of two arbitrations between the United States and Canada brought under the Softwood Lumber Agreement.

 John's litigation practice has included participation as a Hughes Hubbard associate in the successful defense of Ford Motor Co. on a charge of negligent homicide in the Pinto fuel tank trial in Indiana, and as a young partner in the defense of the building owner in the Kansas City Skywalk Collapse litigation.
 He led a Hughes Hubbard team acting as national counsel to a major pharmaceutical manufacturer in a nationwide, multi-defendant litigation challenging the use of published Average Wholesale Prices (AWPs) as a reference point in Medicaid reimbursement.